Omental Mesothelioma

 Cancer in the Omentum

 Malignancies arising in the omentum are rare.
-However, it is a site of metastasis and may even promote the spread of cancer.
-Because the fluid of the abdominal cavity circulates through the omentum, cancer cells can get trapped in it, proliferate, and easily develop new tumors.
+However, it is a site of metastasis for cancers like ovarian and gastric cancer.
+It might even promote the spread of cancer.

 Omental mesothelioma occurs when a primary tumor develops in the mesothelial cells of the omentum.
-It is extremely rare and has only ever been reported on in individual case studies.
+It is extremely rare and has only been described in individual case studies.
 Peritoneal mesothelioma typically invades the omentum, but the cancer rarely originates there.[3]

 Symptoms of Omental Mesothelioma